 The Town will coordinate with other jurisdictions as required if a missing or damaged sign is not the Town’s responsibility.
 If you wish to inquire about a directional sign for your business please call the Town at 843-706-4500 or email Growth Management.

-The Town owns and maintains several streets, which can be found by reading the Road Maintenance Responsibility (PDF).
+The Town owns and maintains several streets, which can be found by reading the Road Maintenance Responsibility on the Maps Gallery.
 If you see an issue with any of the Town’s streets or any other streets within Town limits, please contact the Town via SeeClickFix.
 We will coordinate with the appropriate responsible party if the issue falls outside the jurisdictional limits of the Town.